AzureCosmosDB/CosmosAIGraph/docs/aca_deployment.md

 [Azure Container Apps (ACA)](https://learn.microsoft.com/en-us/azure/container-apps/).

-ACA offers a very mature and easy to use runtime environment for your applications that are packaged and deployed as Docker Containers.
+ACA offers a very mature and easy to use runtime environment for your applications that are packaged and deployed as Docker containers.
 Several interesting features include the following:

 - [Environments](https://learn.microsoft.com/en-us/azure/container-apps/environment)